aquasecurity/traceeshark/README.md

 On Windows and Mac, make sure docker desktop is installed and your user can run containers.

+:warning: Do not run Wireshark as root instead of adding your user the the docker group.
+Running Wireshark as root is strongly discouraged, and Wireshark prevents binary plugins from loading when running as root.

 ### Manual installation

 Traceeshark can be installed using a [release](https://github.com/aquasecurity/traceeshark/releases/latest) archive containing the plugins and other required files.